Pat Ast

-Pat Ast (October 21, 1941 – October 3, 2001) was an American actress and model.
+Patricia Ann Ast (October 21, 1941 – October 2, 2001) was an American actress and model.
 She was best known for starring in Andy Warhol films and being a Halston model and muse in the 1970s.

 Early life

-Patricia Ann Ast was born on October 21, 1941 in the Flatbush neighborhood of Brooklyn, New York, to Jewish parents Irwin and Rose (Ludwig) Ast.
+Patricia Ann Ast was born on October 21, 1941, in the Flatbush neighborhood of Brooklyn, New York, to Jewish parents Irwin and Rose (Ludwig) Ast.
 She attended Erasmus Hall High School in Prospect Lefferts Garden, Brooklyn.